DanieleVitella/Employee-Churn-Salifort-Motors-Model-Prediction/README.md

 **My goal for this project is to analyze the data collected by the HR department and to build a model that predicts whether or not an employee will leave the company.**

-If you can predict employees likely to quit, it might be possible to identify factors that contribute to their leaving.
-Because it is time consuming and expensive to find, interview, and hire new employees, increasing employee retention will be beneficial to the company.